Lotta Hitschmanova: Legacy

 USC Canada, now called SeedChange, continues to operate in Ottawa at 56 Sparks Street.
 Since the early 2000s, SeedChange has been focusing its work on small-scale farmers in 12 countries, including Canada.
 Today, the mission of SeedChange is to "build food sovereignty by working with partners to enhance biodiversity, promote ecological food systems, and counter inequity."
 The organization does this by focusing on activities that build food and livelihood security for small-scale farmers and preserve the agricultural biodiversity necessary to feeding a growing and changing planet.

 Vernon Burrows, a renowned scientist specializing in oat research, named one of his new varieties after Hitschmanova.
 The variety called ACLotta contains a day-length insensitive gene which allows the plant to flower in countries with shorter days.
 In 2002, USC Canada created the Lotta Hitschmanova Endowment Fund, which will collect money from bequests and donated securities.
 Its earnings will be used to support USC Canada's programs such as Seeds of Survival.

 In 2001, it was revealed that the Royal Canadian Mounted Police had spied on Hitschmanova for 30 years ending in 1977.
 The RCMP, who during the Cold War had targeted various people and organizations, believed that Hitschmanova, as a Czech refugee, may have been sympathetic to Communism.

-In 2020, Hitschmanova was one of eight finalist for the $5 polymer bills in Canada.
+In 2020, Hitschmanova was one of eight finalists for the $5 polymer bills in Canada.